Phase 3

 - Permanently discontinues study drug during the qualifying study for any reason before study completion

-Data sourced from ClinicalTrials.gov (NCT00662038).
+Data sourced from ClinicalTrials.gov (NCT00662038) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.